 - For state A to C via B, heat change/ temperature = dq1/T1.

 - For state A to C via D, heat change/ temperature = dq2/T2.

 But Carnot cycles states, dq1/T1 = dq2/T2.
 Therefore, we can conclude that heat change/temperature = constant for the change of two definite states of the gas molecule and independent of path change.
 From the whole cycles of operation, heat change/temperature is zero.
 Therefore, heat change /temperature is a fundamental property and a state function.

 Unavailable Energy in Thermodynamics

-Therefore, when a system absorbed a certain amount of heat in the reversible process a part of absorbed energy can utilize for producing work.
-While the remaining part goes to increases the randomness of the molecules and thereby increases the entropy of the system.
+Therefore, when a system absorbed a certain amount of heat in the reversible process.
+A part of absorbed energy can utilize for producing work.
+While the remaining part goes to increases the randomness of the molecule or increases the entropy of the system.